pivotal/docs-tas-adapter/install-prerequisites.md

 Application Service](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.4/tap/aws-resources.html#create-iam-roles-5),
 but needs access to additional resources and trusted service accounts.

-Follow the TAP instructions, with these amendments:
+Follow the Tanzu Application Platform instructions, with these amendments:

 * In `build-service-trust-policy.json` add the following service accounts to the list of trusted service accounts: